Dario (fish)

 Dario is a genus of very small chameleonfishes native to streams and freshwater pools in China (Yunnan), India (northeastern part of the country and Western Ghats) and Myanmar.
-Depending on exact species, they are up to 1.5-3 cm in standard length, and reddish or brownish in colour.
+Depending on the exact species, they are up to 1.5-3 cm in standard length, and are reddish or brownish in color.

 Species

 There are currently 9 recognized species in this genus: